 Jay-Phyl Side Effects

-Note: This page contains information about the side effects of dyphylline / guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name Jay-Phyl.
+Note: This document contains side effect information about dyphylline / guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name Jay-Phyl.

 For the Consumer